Qing Dynasty — Empire of Extreme Centralization and Closure

-Even the encyclopedia of technology named Tian Gong Kai Wu was also burnt down, only because the writer Song Yingxing was loyal to the former Ming Dynasty and had said something displeased the emperor of the Qing.
+Even the encyclopedia of technology named Tian Gong Kai Wu, was also burnt down only because the writer Song Yingxing was loyal to the former Ming Dynasty and had said something that displeased the emperor of the Qing.

-When the Qing Empire was implementing those cultural havocs and the centralization of power, the western world started the Industrial Revolution.
+When the Qing Empire implemented those cultural havoc activities and the centralization of power, the western world started the Industrial Revolution.

-Therefore, during the 63 years of the Qianlong Emperor’s reign, the Qing Dynasty started to decline, as well as far lagged behind the western world.
+Therefore, during the 63 years of the Qianlong Emperor's reign, the Qing Dynasty started to decline and far lagged behind the western world.

 Besides, he was the most luxurious emperor in the Qing Dynasty, who spent lots of money building fabulous palaces and traveling around the country.

-Exquisite Artifacts Produced During Qianlong Emperor's Reign (Photo by Dongmaiying)
+Exquisite Artifacts Produced During Reign of Emperor Qianlong (Photo by Dongmaiying)

-Invasions, Unfair Treaties, and Struggles in Late Qing Dynasty
+Invasions, Unfair Treaties, and Struggles of Late Qing

-When Min Ning, also honored as Daoguang Emperor, became the sovereign, the Opium War outburst, and then followed by a series of invasions and the signing of unfair treaties.
+When Min Ning, also honored as Daoguang Emperor, became the sovereign, the Opium War outburst, and then was followed by a series of invasions by foreign powers and the signing of unfair treaties.

 Then the government of Qing started to search for reform.
-When Empress Dowager Cixi was in actual charge, the Self-Strengthening Movement was implemented and achieved certain progress.
+When Empress Dowager Cixi was in actual charge, the Self-Strengthening Movement was implemented and achieved specific progress.

-Decades later, the Qing Empire encountered a big failure in the Sino - Japanese War.
-Then, Guangxu Emperor Zai Tian commanded the Reform Movement of 1898 but was failed soon.
+Decades later, the Qing Court encountered a big failure in the Sino - Japanese War.
+Then, Guangxu Emperor Zai Tian commanded the Reform Movement of 1898 but failed soon.

 Part of Court Painting "Forty Scenes of the Old Summer Palace" (Yuan Ming Yuan Si Shi Jing Tu Yong), by Artist Tang Dai and Shen Yuan in the Year 1744 — Bibliothèque Nationale de France

 This Old Summer Palace was Burnt Down by British-French Allied Forces in the Year 1860.

-Falling of the Qing Dynasty and Ending of the Feudal System
+Falling of Qing and Ending of the Feudal System

-The Qing Empire kept trying new ways to recover their dignity and power, while other organizations that searched for paths of being strong and wealthy were formed all over the country too.
+The Qing government kept trying new ways to recover their dignity and power, while other organizations that searched for paths to be strong and wealthy were formed all over the country too.

 Therefore, many uprising armies started to fight, trying to overthrow the Qing Empire.
 Many provinces claimed their independence soon.

-In the year 1902, Pu Yi was forced to abdicate the throne and announce the ending of the Qing Dynasty.
+In 1902, Pu Yi was forced to abdicate the throne and announce the end of the Qing Empire.